vercel/next.js/docs/deployment.md

 ### Docker Image

-Next.js can be deployed to any hosting provider that supports Docker containers.
-This is the approach you should use when you're deploying to container orchestrators such as Kubernetes or Hashicorp Nomad, or just want to run a docker container in a single node in any cloud provider.
+Next.js can be deployed to any hosting provider that supports [Docker](https://www.docker.com/) containers.
+You can use this approach when deploying to container orchestrators such as [Kubernetes](https://kubernetes.io/) or [HashiCorp Nomad](https://www.nomadproject.io/), or when running inside a single node in any cloud provider.

 Here is a multi-stage `Dockerfile` using `node:alpine` that you can use: